tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payouts-API.md

 {{< /tabs >}}

 ## Update payout request
 This method lets you request the update of the bank information of a third party on a running payout request.
-For example, this method is useful to change the bank account number when the third party changes their bank account.
+For example, this method is useful to change the bank account number of the third party.

 You can only request the update of the information of a third party for when the Payout status is in `IN_PAYU_PROCESS` or earlier.
 Refer to [Payout states]({{< ref "payouts.html#payout-states" >}}) for more information.